The proposed projects developed through the Ngāmotu New Plymouth City Centre Strategy were reviewed as part of our 10-Year Plan for 2024-2034.

 The project includes:

-The West End Crossing is part of the proposed Pūkākā Link.
+The West End Crossing was one of the first high-impact projects identified on the Pūkākā Link.

-The Huatoki Masterplan maps out the development a series of open, green public spaces from the Coastal Walkway to Vivian Street.
+This is the first major project under the Huatoki Masterplan, which maps out the development a series of open, green public spaces from the Coastal Walkway to Vivian Street.

 Was this page useful?